 - Annotated Bibliography [See “Required Materials” ]

-[See "Communicating Your Story" and "Research Papers" for further guidance.]
+[See "History Fair Project Guides" and "Research Papers" for further guidance.]

 - Appendices are allowed but not required.
 If included, appendix material must be referred to within the text of the paper.
 Extensive supplemental materials are inappropriate.
 Use of appendices should be very limited and may include photographs, maps, charts, and/or graphs that are needed to provide evidence or explanation for a point made in the paper.
 Oral history transcripts, correspondence, questionnaires, and other primary/secondary materials should be cited in the bibliography but are not typically included as appendices.
 Do not send original sources—CMHEC is not responsible for loss of originals.

 - Brief source credits do not count toward the word count, but interpretive/analytical captions do count.

 - A Summary Statement and outline are required for research papers.
 History Fair no longer requires a separate thesis page for papers; the thesis should be embedded in the paper’s introduction.